dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 That is, if `E` declares an instance member `T foo(T arg)`, then the inference of `E(e1).foo(e2)` will first perform inference to `E(e1)` as described above, and then perform inference on the member invocation just as if it was a class member.
 It is a **compile-time error** if this class member invocation would be a compile-time error

-The static type of a member invocation on an extension application is the return type of the extension member with the corresponding member name of the invocation, with the explicit or inferred type arguments of the extension application replacing the type parameters.
+The static type of a member invocation on an extension application is the return type of the extension member with the corresponding member name of the invocation, with the explicit or inferred type arguments of the extension application replacing the type parameters bound by the extension, and the explicit or inferred type arguments of the invoked member replacing the type parameters bound by the member

 ##### Composite Assignments and Increment Operations